Transforming fractures into strength and beauty.

 At the Kintsugi Foundation, we believe recovery is not about hiding broken pieces — it’s about honoring them.

-Inspired by the Japanese art of kintsugi, where fractured pottery is repaired with gold, our work combines research-based music therapy practices with compassionate human connection to support recovery from trauma, abuse, and substance abuse.
+Inspired by the Japanese art of kintsugi, where fractured pottery is repaired with gold, our work combines multiple modalities of creative expression practices with compassionate human connection to support recovery from trauma, abuse, and substance abuse.

-Music reaches parts of the brain and body that traditional talk-based approaches sometimes cannot.
-Backed by decades of neuroscience and clinical research, music therapy helps regulate emotion, reduce stress responses, and rebuild pathways connected to resilience and healing.
+Music, movement, and creative expression reach parts of the brain and body that traditional talk-based approaches sometimes cannot.
+Backed by decades of neuroscience and clinical research, movement and music help regulate emotion, reduce stress responses, and rebuild pathways connected to resilience and healing.

 Here, recovery becomes something you actively create… one note, one breath, one moment at a time.